gardener/gardener/docs/monitoring/README.md

 Deployed in the `garden` namespace.
 Important scrape targets:

-- other prometheus instances
+- other Prometheus instances
 - logging components

-**Purpose**: Store pre-aggregated data from [cache Prometheus](#cache-prometheus) and [shoot prometheus](#shoot-prometheus).
+**Purpose**: Store pre-aggregated data from [cache Prometheus](#cache-prometheus) and [shoot Prometheus](#shoot-prometheus).
 An ingress exposes this Prometheus allowing it to be scraped from another cluster.

 ### Seed Prometheus